 When it comes to Christmas markets, Kraków is an old master.
 There is reckoned to have been a festive market on the main square since the early 14th century.

-For many, the biggest draw is the dazzling range of food and drink.
-You’ll smell the market before you can see it.
-Come hungry.
-You won’t be disappointed.
-You can stock up on hearty food for very little money.
-In addition to pierogi dumplings and traditional Polish soups, there are kiosks selling skewers of meat and grilled sheeps’ cheese, known as oscypek.
-You can wash these down with mulled wine or heated beer.
+There are three main markets.
+The biggest is on the main Rynek Główny market square, with smaller affairs on plac Wolnica in Kazimerz and outside the Galeria Krakowska shopping mall.
+All are free to enter and offer a fantastic range of festive gifts and crafts for sale, as well as hearty food and mulled drinks.
+In addition to pierogi dumplings and traditional Polish soups, there are kiosks selling skewers of meat and delicious grilled sheep cheese.
 Vodkas, liqueurs, and spirits really take the edge off a winter’s night.
 For pudding, there are waffles, gingerbread biscuits, and Eastern European pastries.

-Entry is free and the market is open throughout December until Boxing Day (December 26).
-Some years this is extended into early January, depending on circumstances.
-The market is officially open from 10am until 8pm, but stall owners come and go as they please and food stalls continue to serve until at least 10pm.
+The markets are generally open throughout December until Boxing Day (December 26), although there is often an extension into early January.
+The markets are officially open from 10am until 8pm, but stall owners come and go as they please and food stalls continue to serve until at least 10pm.

 Christmas Shopping In Kraków